coders-school/cpp-fundamentals/module3/02_references.en.md

 ```

 * <!-- .element: class="fragment fade-in" --> The reference refers to an existing object
-* <!-- .element: class="fragment fade-in" --> If we create an object <code>int value</code> it through references <code>int& reference = value</code> we will be able to refer to it directly.
+* <!-- .element: class="fragment fade-in" --> If we create an object <code>int value</code> through references <code>int& reference = value</code> we will be able to refer to it directly.
 * <!-- .element: class="fragment fade-in" --> Reference is another, additional name for the same variable (alias)
 * <!-- .element: class="fragment fade-in" --> Modifying a reference = modifying the original object

 ___

-### What do we gain in this way?
+### What do we gain this way?

-* <!-- .element: class="fragment fade-in" --> We don't need to copy items.
-It is enough for us to provide references.
+* <!-- .element: class="fragment fade-in" --> We don't need to copy variables.
+It is enough to provide references.
-  * This way, we can freely read the value of this variable in many places in the program, without unnecessary copying it.
+  * This way, we can freely read the value of this variable in many places in the program, without unnecessarily copying it.
 * <!-- .element: class="fragment fade-in" --> A reference takes up as much in memory as an address (4 or 8 bytes).
-* <!-- .element: class="fragment fade-in" --> Building a reference to a type <code>int</code> (usually 4 bytes) does not always make optimization sense, unless you want to modify this element inside a function.
+* <!-- .element: class="fragment fade-in" --> Building a reference to a type <code>int</code> (usually 4 bytes) does not always make sense from optimization point, unless you want to modify this element inside a function.
-* <!-- .element: class="fragment fade-in" --> Passing arguments by reference will make more sense when we get to know classes and objects :)
+* <!-- .element: class="fragment fade-in" --> Passing arguments by reference will make more sense when we get to know classes and objects 🙂

 [How much space does a reference take? - stackoverflow.com](https://stackoverflow.com/questions/1179937/how-does-a-c-reference-look-memory-wise)
 <!-- .element: class="fragment fade-in" -->